2024sabuhiabbasov/Unit-1/Quizzes/Quiz 002.md

     k = int(input("Please input №" + str(i + 1) + " element of List B: "))
     list_B.append(k)

 print("\nThanks for entering all numbers!
-Now I will check if any of two numbers you entered makes 20.
+Now I will check if any of two numbers you entered makes 20. \nI will print 'TRUE' if there is, otherwise 'FALSE.'
 Wait a second please, I need to do some calculation...\n")

 time.sleep(3)